The Bright Ideas

 then its time to talk

-While all business are different, like paint on a canvas, the medium might be the same BUT creations is not and that is the point, all business should be unique.
+While all business is different, like paint on a canvas, the medium might be the same BUT creations are not and that is the point, all business should be unique.
 That is why your customers come to you and not your competitor.
 There is also no standard answer to be given; all of our ideas are tailored to your business and are created around the needs that your business displays to us, tells us in the data.

 We looked at our top five indicators and found some interesting answers the business was telling us.

 Our Idea was to decrease the assortment to 40 items from 350, with an additional 10 seasonal items that changed based on the time of year.
 Change the pricing to be the same for like items; all beverages to be $2.95 and so on.
 Remove all items that took more than 15 seconds to services even if they were top sellers.
-Add additional product boards/menus in the queing area.
+Add additional product boards/menus in the queuing area.
 Add an additional employee to each of the service counters at normal times and 2 during peak.
-And all the items that were kept in the assortment had to re-inforce the experience and to be made exclusively for the client (this helped on the bounce back, the client got to see the visitor three times during the visit).
+And all the items that were kept in the assortment had to reinforce the experience and to be made exclusively for the client (this helped on the bounce back, the client got to see the visitor three times during the visit).

 With uniform pricing, additional employees, the additional product/menu boards decreased the transaction time to 52 seconds, lowering the average transaction time to about 50 seconds.

 Within 3 months the top-line sales were beating last year and the net sales increased by 15%.
-Percaps had a very slight increase during peak times but 11% increase during normal times.
+Percaps had a very slight increase during peak times but an 11% increase during normal times.

 A small local chain hardware store wanted an Image update.
-Their sales have been strong but flat over the last 8 years even with the addition of the big box chains in their market in the last 3 years, there was no sales loss but no sales increase either.
+Their sales have been strong but flat over the last 8 years even with the addition of the big-box chains in their market in the last 3 years, there was no sales loss but no sales increase either.

-First thing we looked at was the details of their sales for the last 15 years and drilled down by department and by each store.
+The first thing we looked at was the details of their sales for the last 15 years and drilled down by department and by each store.
 What was interesting is that their last sales increase year was over 10 years ago and it was due to a weather issue.
 The really surprising fact is that their core business has been declining by an avg of 7% each year and what was keep the total sales roll-up from declining was the introduction of new departments, such as work and hunting gear and vintage foods.
 The adding of these departments did not even get premium spaces or even grouped together, they were stuck in the empty spaces throughout the stores and they were driving sales.

-After a complete analysis of each department by location we developed a reorganization of each store, no cookie cutter approach.
-Each store had its own finger print: each of the top sales were very unique to each region and store.
+After a complete analysis of each department by location, we developed a reorganization of each store, no cookie-cutter approach.
+Each store had its own fingerprint: each of the top sales were very unique to each region and store.

 Farm department was dropped and the merchandise was just blended into the garden department.
-The Active Apparel department, which is the hunting, work, classic apparel and gear was the biggest hit.
+The Active Apparel department, which is the hunting, work, classic apparel, and gear was the biggest hit.
 We did instruct the client not to expanded this department yet until there are last least 6 months to a year under their belt.